 The student, along with the doctoral mentor, will discuss best and most appropriate use of a clinical residency site to complete the projects related to the capstone.
-A documentation of clinical residency and how it is utilized for the Capstone Project must be described in the Clinical Portfolio.
+The clinical residency site may be the student's full-time/part-time place of work, volunteer site, or a research lab.
+Documentation of clinical residency and how it is used for the Capstone Project must be described in the Clinical Portfolio.

-Checklist of Processes to Complete the Capstone Components:
+Processes to Complete the Capstone Project Presentation

 Student must complete three Capstone components: (1) a Clinical Portfolio that must be presented using the platform Digication; (2) An Evidence-Based Capstone Paper that is completed and publication-ready; (3) A Capstone Project.
-Student will need to have completed OTM 8107 Capstone 1 course and registered for OTM 8994 Capstone 2.
+Student will need to have completed OTM 8107 Capstone 1 and OTM 8994 Capstone 2 and registered in OTM 8112 Capstone 3.

 Student and doctoral mentor agree when student is ready for capstone presentation based on near completion of the capstone project, portfolio artifacts, and achievement of competencies required for the OTD degree.
-Student and mentor agree to only schedule capstone presentation when they are both confident that the quality of work meets expectations of the OTD degree.